 - Accuracy can be improved

-A newcomer into this segment, the Blumelody blood pressure monitor watch measures all the usual stuff, including your fitness, blood oxygen, heart rate and blood pressure.
-The added benefit here is the body temperature sensor which is something new and unique at this stage.
+A newcomer into this segment, the Blumelody blood pressure monitor watch measures all the usual stuff, including your fitness, blood oxygen, heart rate and blood pressure*.
+However, the added benefit here is the body temperature sensor which is something new and unique at this stage.

 This watch is a bit simplistic in its approach with one touch button but not the touch screen you would normally see in more sophisticated or expensive models.

-The watch tracks your blood oxygen, heart rate and blood pressure.
-Like all other watches in this category it will track your sleep and help you detect abnormalities in your sleep patterns.
+The watch tracks your blood oxygen, heart rate and blood pressure*.
+Similarly, it will track your sleep and help you detect abnormalities in your sleep patterns.

 The Bluemelody smartwatch has many features that will help your track and monitor your health and improve your lifestyle accordingly.